2025–26 EuroCup Women

-The 2025–26 EuroCup Women is the 55th edition of FIBA Europe's second-tier international competition for European women's basketball clubs, and the 24th season since it was renamed from the Ronchetti Cup to the EuroCup Women.
-The season begins on 18 September 2025 and ended on 9 April 2026 with the Final.
+The 2025–26 EuroCup Women was the 55th edition of FIBA Europe's second-tier international competition for European women's basketball clubs, and the 24th season since it was renamed from the Ronchetti Cup to the EuroCup Women.
+The season began on 18 September 2025 ended on 9 April 2026 with the Final.

 The winners of the EuroCup Women qualify for the 2025 SuperCup and automatically qualify for next season's edition of this tournament, unless they participate in the EuroLeague Women instead.

-ESB Villeneuve-d'Ascq are the defending champions, having won their second title last season.
+ESB Villeneuve-d'Ascq were the defending champions, but they lost in the semifinals. ÇİMSA ÇBK Mersin won their first EuroCup title by defeating Athinaikos Qualco 160–157 in the finals.